Snowflake-Labs/terraform-provider-snowflake/pkg/schemas/gen/README.md

 - handle the missing types (TODOs in [schema_field_mapper.go](./schema_field_mapper.go) and [struct_details_extractor_test.go](./struct_details_extractor_test.go))
 - parametrize the generation, e.g.:
   - generate only given object(s) - now all are always generated
-  - manage the output - currently, the output consists of all structs displayed with fields, unique types grouped, and schemas generated
   - (optional) parametrize the output directory - currently, it's always written to `schemas` package
 - discover a change and generate as part of a `make pre-push`

 Implementation improvements:
 - add acceptance test for a `testStruct` (the one from [struct_details_extractor_test.go](./struct_details_extractor_test.go)) for the whole generation flow
 - test the generator part and improve error handling (TODOs in [generator.go](./generator.go))
-- extract common template functions (TODO in [templates.go](./templates.go)))
 - (optional) consider different implementations of `Mapper` (e.g. TODO in [schema_field_mapper_test.go](./schema_field_mapper_test.go): `ugly comparison of functions with the current implementation of mapper` and not ideal implementation in the [to_schema_mapper.tmpl](./templates/to_schema_mapper.tmpl): `runMapper .Mapper $nameLowerCase "." .OriginalName`)